trycourier/courier-php/README.md

 ### Options

-Many methods allow the passing of optional data to the Courier endoint.
+Many methods allow the passing of optional data to the Courier endpoints.
 This data should be an associative array of key/value pairs.
 The exact options supported are dependent on the endpoint being called.
 Please refer to the official Courier documentation for more information.

 ```php
 $profile = [